z0rgoyok/terminal-pinned-tab-guard-plugin/README.md

 The plugin remembers when you had a terminal open in the editor area.
 On the next project startup, it will automatically restore a terminal in the editor if one was previously open.

-### File Drag & Drop Support
+### File & Image Drag & Drop

-Drag files from the project tree (or Finder/Explorer) directly onto a terminal tab in the editor.
+Drag files or images from the project tree (or Finder/Explorer) directly onto a terminal tab in the editor.
 The plugin will:
 - Insert the file path(s) at the cursor position
 - Properly quote paths containing special characters
 - Handle multiple files (space-separated)
+- For dragged images: save as a temporary PNG file and insert the path

+### Clipboard Image Paste

+When the clipboard contains an image, pressing `Cmd+V` (macOS) or `Ctrl+V` (Windows/Linux) in a terminal tab in the editor will:
+- Save the image as a temporary PNG
+- Insert the file path at the cursor position

 ## Requirements